Anetta1313/Anetta1313/README.md

 - 👀 I’m interested in bizness analyst
 - 🌱 I’m currently learning manual software testing
 - 💞️ I’m looking to collaborate on IT company
-- 📫 How to reach me anettakiss1991@mail.ru
+- 📫 How to reach me anna.moxoreva@mail.ru

 <!---
 Anetta1313/Anetta1313 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.